nickelsun/nickelsun/README.md

 <h1>Hello!</h1>
-<p>Here are small projects I make to train myself in web development.</p>
+<p>Here are several small projects I have made to train myself in web development.</p>